mikrono/tModLoaderWiki_kr_ko/Expert-IL-Editing.md

 ### Labels
 Labels are a Harmony abstraction that simplifies jumps in branching code.
 This abstraction serves to simplify the work patches need to do to jump to the correct label.
 Since patches insert and delete IL Code, it would be very hard to properly maintain the jumps in branching code.
 With Harmony, the operand of branching opcodes are in fact replaced with Label instances.
 These Labels are swapped in in the place of the operands and are also added to the targeted CodeInstruction's `labels` field.
 Make sure to add `ILGenerator il` as a parameter to your Transpiler method so you can utilize `Label myLabel = il.DefineLabel();` to create a new Label.
 After creating a new Label, you need to add it to both the source and target CodeInstruction instances.
 For the CodeInstruction with the branching opcode, use the Label as the operand.
 For the CodeInstruction the opcode is branching to, be sure to add it to the labels field: `code[i].labels.Add(myLabel);`.
 After the Transpiler method executes, Harmony will swap the Labels out and calculate correct values for branching opcodes.

+# Example - Lava Snail Statue Spawn
+See [ExampleCritter.cs](https://github.com/blushiemagic/tModLoader/blob/master/ExampleMod/NPCs/ExampleCritter.cs) for another IL editing patch example.
+This example is much trickier as the method we want to patch is very large.
+The example is well commented and shows a more complex example of instruction targeting.

+# Other Examples
+The following examples from other mods can be explored as well:
+* Add to this list